Learn-Write-Repeat/Open-contributions/Avdhoot_NLP_Sentiment_analysis.md

 Here you can see that the subjectivity value is a non-zero value which means the sentence is not a polarity based classification sentence.
 ##
 Another way is a **feature based or aspect based** that is it determines the opinions from the sentences and try and make intuition about that sentence.
 These sentences are usually reviews from the customers about various services or products they've used or experienced.
 This approach is usually used to gain insights on how a particular product or a service is doing and to get better or do changes in delivering those products/ services.
 It is also used with recommender systems together and when both are in action  they provide better user experience.
 Recommender systems are  another topic of machine learning but for now we'll focus on sentiment analysis.
-Here's a small example on a yelp review using just our Textblob.
+<br>Here's a small example on a yelp review using just our Textblob.

     def sentiment_analysis(sentence):
     #initialize the positive and negative varibles